BMJ Article Transfer Service

 Can I appeal a decision on my manuscript and also transfer it to another journal?

 No, you can either appeal your decision or transfer your manuscript.
-You cannot do both as that would be in contradiction to our policy of submitting one manuscript to multiple publications.
+You cannot do both as we do not allow papers to be under simultaneous consideration at more than one journal.

 If you do wish to appeal the original decision, however, and your appeal is rejected, we do not accept multiple requests to appeal so you may wish to consider transferring your manuscript to another journal after the appeal rejection.